rkunboxed/compass-pug/README.md

 # Pug for Compass

-A collection of Sass functions and mixins for use in Compass projects.
-It currently requires Compass `>= 1.0.0.rc.1`.
+Pug is a collection of mixins and functions for use in Sass/Compass projects.
+It provides various helpers and utilities, some of which are adapted from CSS classes included in various HTML starter packages like Bootstrap and HTML5 Boilerplate.
+It aims to increase consistency and productivity in front-end development, as well as to help get non-semantic utility classes out of markup.

 ## Installation

-Pug is distributed as a Ruby gem called `compass-pug`.
-You can install it with the `gem` command:
+Pug is distributed as a Ruby gem called `compass-pug` and requires Compass `1.0+`.
+You can install it (and its dependencies) with the `gem` command:

     gem install compass-pug